For many, stopping at Ipoh is a must to sample some of Ipoh’s famous food and Ipoh biscuits!

 - Remark: Inconsistent taste

-This particular Indian-Muslim stall at Kedai Kopi Yong Suan has been luring crowds for many years:
+This Indian-Muslim stall at Kedai Kopi Yong Suan has been luring crowds for many years:

 Their decadent nasi ganja platters are full of spices and incredibly savory!
 It’s inexpensive too.